hikeventures/hikeventures.github.io/_posts/best/2014-12-04-best-snowshoes.markdown

 ---
-title: Best Snowshoes for 2016 - 2017
+title: Best Snowshoes for 2017
-description: Our selection of the best snowshoes for 2016 - 2017.
+description: Our selection of the best snowshoes for 2017.
 date: 2016-01-03 09:19:51
+update_date: 2016-12-27 06:00:52
 category: articles
 tags:
   - articles